 Via Aqaba: A taxi from Eilat is less than a 15 minute drive.
 You have to pay a departure tax (which can be paid by credit card) then you walk through to the arrivals and a taxi rank from here will take you to various places in Jordan.

-Via Allenby: The 963 bus runs from Jerusalem or get a taxi from the Damascus Gate for 40 minutes to the airport-terminal style border where you pay your departure tax.
-From here the JETT bus will take you from Allenby to the King Hussein border then once you’re checked in, a minibus will take you to Amman’s Abdali bus station.
+Via Allenby: The 963 bus runs from Jerusalem or take a taxi from the Damascus Gate for 40 minutes to the airport-terminal style border where you pay your departure tax.
+From here the JETT bus will take you from Allenby to the King Hussein border then once you are checked in, a minibus will take you to Amman’s Abdali bus station.

 Israel to Egypt: Cross into Taba from Eilat. take the Egged Route 15 from Eilat bus station to the terminal where there are taxis at the crossing.
 (Visas for Egypt are not issued here).

 - Is tipping expected?
 Yes in restaurants, not really for taxis.

 - Fixed price or barter?
 Barter in the markets.